 - The C1 has a lock and the GC1 does not.

-- The C1 has a solid wood keybed.
-The GC1 keybed is made from plywood.
+- The C1 has a solid wood keybed, whereas the GC1 uses plywood.

-- The C1 pedals bolt to a steel beam that stretches the full width of the piano.
-The GC1 pedals are bolted directly to plywood
+- The C1 pedal system is mounted to a full-width steel support beam, while the GC1 pedals are mounted directly to plywood.

-You can see the above differences highlighted in the following video
+You can see these differences highlighted in the following video.

 What other models should I consider?